microlinkhq/spotify-url-info/readme.md

 await getTracks("https://open.spotify.com/playlist/3Q4cPwMHY95ZHXtmcU2xvH");
 ```

-returns array with tracks.
-Below is array with one track with guaranteed properties.
+Returns array with tracks.
+Below is array with an example track.
+This data is passed on straight from spotify, so the shape could change.
+Only the first 100 tracks will be returned.

 ```json
 [